Regional Medical Director Jobs in USA with Visa Sponsorship

 Does a Regional Medical Director role qualify for H-1B sponsorship?

 Yes.
-Regional Medical Director positions qualify as H-1B specialty occupations because they require at minimum an MD or DO degree for entry.
+Regional Medical Director positions qualify as H-1B visa specialty occupations because they require at minimum an MD or DO degree for entry.
 USCIS consistently approves this job title under the specialty occupation standard given the direct requirement for advanced medical education and licensure.

 Which visa types do employers typically sponsor for this role?